Interpretability for Time Series Transformers using A Concept Bottleneck Framework: Method

 \subsection{Interpretable Concepts in the Bottleneck}

-To measure the presence of a concept in the bottleneck, we need to introduce a score based on CKA.
-In this section, we first describe the location of the representations in the bottleneck layer.
-Next, we describe which interpretable concepts are used, and how all the information is enforced to pass through the bottleneck components.
+In this section, we describe how to calculate the CKA score to measure the presence of a concept.
+We refer to Appendix \ref{app: formalization} for a more detailed description of the concept bottleneck framework.

-\textbf{Location bottleneck.} We assign one encoder layer to be the bottleneck layer, because the encoder focuses on modelling seasonal information from the data.
-Within the bottleneck layer, the Autoformer's representations can be taken from two different types of blocks: the auto-correlation block and the feed-forward block.
-Therefore, we refer to two types $\tau$ of bottlenecks corresponding to where the latent representations are received from: the attention bottleneck ($\tau=Att$) and the feed-forward bottleneck ($\tau=FF$), respectively.
+\textbf{Location bottleneck.} We assign one encoder layer to be the bottleneck layer, because the encoder focuses on modelling seasonal information.
+Within the bottleneck layer, the latent representations can be taken from two different types of blocks: the attention block ($\tau=Att$) and the feed-forward block ($\tau=FF$).
+These two options are illustrated in Figure \ref{fig:overview bottleneck}.
+We assign $c$ interpretable concepts over the latent representations, with the goal of teaching the corresponding model component to represent the pre-defined interpretable concepts.

-Let the bottleneck layer $\hat{\ell}$, of type $\tau$, contain $c$ latent representations or \textit{components}, i.e., $\left(\mH_{i}^{\hat{\ell}}\right)_{i=1}^c$.
-Note that these are not the same as the output of the bottleneck layer.
-Each component $\mH_{i}^{\hat{\ell}}$ should represent a pre-defined interpretable concept. e the attention block is multi-headed, different heads naturally form the components of the attention bottleneck.
+Since the attention block is multi-headed, different heads naturally form the components of the attention bottleneck.
 Moreover, the components need to be divided between the heads, which would be convenient when the number of heads is a multiple of the total number of concepts to maintain a uniform concept per head ratio.
-For the feed-forward bottleneck, we define the components to be slices from its output $\mZ^{\hat{\ell}} \in \mathbb{R}^{d_1 \times d_2}$, such that stacking the components results in the original output.
-In other words, each concept is imposed on a single, contiguous latent representation slice $\mZ_{i}^{\hat{\ell}}$, where we slice in the first dimension $d_1$.
-Using the previously defined notation in Section \ref{sect: autoformer}, a complete expression for the component $\mH_{\tau,i}^{\hat{\ell}}$ is:
+For the feed-forward bottleneck, we define the components to be slices from its output, such that stacking the components results in the original output.